elukashova/rs-random/simon/simon-says.md

 ### Description

 The task is a variant of the classical [Simon Says](https://en.wikipedia.org/wiki/Simon_says) game, where players must remember and reproduce sequences of keyboard symbols.
+In this task, ‘symbols’ refer **only to letters and numbers**.

 ### Task objective